 Sources Behind This Research

-Every ranking in this guide is backed by data from Icelandic government bodies, local industry authorities, and established hiring platforms.
-We weighted Iceland-specific sources more heavily than global reports, because local data reflects what is actually happening on the ground.
+Every ranking in this guide is backed by data from Icelandic government bodies, industry federations, and research institutions.
+We weighted Iceland-specific sources exclusively, because the country's unique economic structure means global benchmarks rarely apply.
 Here is where the numbers come from.

 Government